jrrlokken/nextjs-blog/posts/mask_up_deployment.md

 </div>

 This is the down-and-dirty — I'm sure there are things I've left out, and I assumed some things along the way (like you know how to use the 'vim' editor, etc.).
-If you have _any_ questions, please do not hesitate to hit me up in Slack.
+If you have _any_ questions, please do not hesitate to hit me up via [email](mailto:joshualokken@pm.me).
 Cheers 🙂